 Mr. Robertson received his bachelor of Architecture degree from Tulane University in 1983.
 He gained experience working for firms in New Orleans and Salt Lake City before joining the firm in 1991.
 Mr. Robertson is licensed to practice architecture in Utah and holds an NCARB certification.

 Mr. Robertson has led the project management for most of the important projects for the firm including the Utah Museum of Fine Art at the University of Utah in which the firm acted as architect-of-record with Machado Silvetti & Associates as the design architects.
 The project has received numerous awards and has been widely published.
 Mr. Robertson provided project management for the Ethel Wattis Kimball Visual Arts Center at Weber State University.
 He has led the Commercial Retail Mall & Grocery Store Design and Construction division here at PMA for the past 25 years, which includes the Smith's/Kroger, Harmons and Associated Food Stores Grocery Stores.
 Mr. Robertson has considerable knowledge of architectural technologies and in recognition of this served on the Utah State Uniform Building Code Commission for eight years.
 He has just completed the 194,000 SF Sorenson Molecular Biotechnology Building at the University of Utah in collaboration with Lord Aeck & Sargent.

-Mr. Robertson to became a Partner with Prescott Muir in 2011.
+Mr. Robertson elected to became a Partner with Prescott Muir in 2011.

 Jay Lems AIA

 Mr. Jay Lems received his Bachelor of Science, Architecture, 1999 and his Master of Architecture, 2001 at the University of Utah.
 He has extensive experience in building design, interior space planning, project construction and project management.
 Mr. Lems is licensed to practice architecture in Utah and holds an NCARB certification.